-9.2 Over-Excavation/Removal
+8.2 Over-Excavation

-For new structural improvements, prior to the start of construction, all loose soil, undocumented fill and soil disturbed during demolition should be removed to firm acceptable native material or compacted fill.
+Prior to the start of construction, all loose soil, undocumented fills and soil disturbed during demolition should be removed to firm and unyielding native soil materials.

-Due to the undocumented fill encountered at the site, we recommend the future planned building site be over-excavated to a depth of 5 feet below the existing grade, 3 feet below bottom of footings or depth of undocumented fill, whichever is deeper.
+Due to the undocumented fill encountered at the site, we recommend the planned building site be over-excavated to a depth of approximately five (5) feet below the existing grade, 3 feet below bottom of footings, or depth of undocumented fill, whichever is deeper.
 Over-excavation should extend at least five (5) feet laterally beyond the limits of perimeter footings where feasible.
+The on-site soil is considered suitable for re-use as regular compacted fill once cleaned of deleterious materials.
+Over-excavation adjacent to existing structures and walls should not undermine the existing footings.
+Over-excavation adjacent to existing building can be performed using "A-B-C" slot cutting or shoring or underpinning the existing footings.

 Over-excavation for retaining walls, if any, should be two (2) feet below bottom of footings and should extend three (3) feet laterally beyond the retaining wall area.
-The upper 24 inches of site soils should be removed in areas of sidewalks and surface parking.
+The upper 24 inches of site soils should be removed in areas of sidewalks, drive-thru and surface parking.
 If loose, disturbed, or otherwise unsuitable materials are encountered at the bottom of excavation, deeper removal will be required until firm native soils are encountered.
 The over-excavation should extend two (2) feet laterally beyond the sidewalk and surface parking areas.
 If loose, disturbed, or otherwise unsuitable materials are encountered at the bottom of excavation, deeper removal will be required until firm native soils are encountered.